-- Inquiry based activities where students use an inductive and/or deductive approach to study and better understand an aspect of the world where the outcome of the study is not known beforehand; - Discovery based activities where students use an inductive and/or deductive approach to learn about known phenomena in the universe; and - Problem-based activities where students develop their own methodology to address a particular scientific question and/or problem.
+- Inquiry based activities where students use an inductive and/or deductive approach to study and better understand an aspect of the world where the outcome of the study is not known beforehand; - Discovery based activities where students use an inductive and/or deductive approach to learn about known phenomena in the universe; and - Problem-based activities where students develop their own inductive and/or deductive methodology to address a particular scientific question and/or problem.

 On the 2014 Assessment Report on Scientific Literacy and Quantitative Reasoning, Skidmore students did well on basic scientific knowledge.
-On the Nature of Science Literary Test, Skidmore students generally did well except on questions related the definition of a theory, the definition of a law, the relationship between theories and laws, the meaning of induction/deduction, and evidence needed to prove a statement true or false.
+On the Nature of Science Literacy Test, Skidmore students generally did well except on questions related to the definition of a theory, the definition of a law, the relationship between theories and laws, the meaning of induction/deduction, and evidence needed to prove a statement true or false.
 In addition, non-science majors in particular had difficulty related to experimental conditions/design.
 On the Scientific Literacy portion of the assessment, students were especially challenged on the question related to the design of a study.
 Our Goals for Student Learning and Development call for our students to "acquire knowledge of human cultures and the physical world through study in the arts, humanities, languages, mathematics, natural sciences, and social sciences," to "think critically, creatively, and independently," and to "gather, analyze, integrate, and apply varied forms of information; understand and use evidence."
 The scientific inquiry through practice requirement addresses and strengthens those areas where our students have shown significant weaknesses.
+The portion of the course devoted to hands-on student engagement in scientific practices that is worth at least one credit should meet the credit hour expectations of an activity supervised as a group.